danzeng8/TopoRoot/ReadMe.md

 ![](pics/sorghum_4.PNG)

+Each sample was processed in about eight minutes, without user intervention between samples.

 ## Installation

 The steps of installation consist of downloading this code repository, building a few C++ projects, and ensuring the proper python version is installed.
 The pipeline currently only builds and operates on Windows.